gaehlerm/SoftwareEngineering/README.md

     return voltage * 10
 ```

-Now this function returns the orthogonal data for this particular example.
-Of course, in your code the transformation required will look completely different.
+Now, this function returns the orthogonal data for this specific example.
+Of course, the transformation required in your code will look completely different.

 ## Copilot

-Copilot is generally not to good with writing interfaces.
-Instead you should do this yourself and let Copilot fill in the gaps.
-This is generally also the better approach than writing some comments and let Copilot define code based on these comments.
+Copilot is generally not very good at writing interfaces.
+Instead, you should do this yourself and let Copilot fill in the gaps.
+This is generally the better approach than writing comments and letting Copilot define code based on them.

 # 12. Naming